TrainerRoad Review: The Best Performance-Focused Cycling App?

 TIP: Read my comparison of Wahoo SYSTM and TrainerRoad.

-TrainerRoad also offers almost the exact copy of its app available online.
+TrainerRoad also offers an almost exact copy of its app online.
 You can set everything up in a browser, open the desktop app, and start training.
 I had to use the web app because I couldn’t set a training plan in the app.
 The ‘NEXT’ button was not clickable, and there was no error notice, so I had no idea what was wrong.
 However, everything worked fine in the internet browser.
 I didn’t experience any other issues with the TrainerRoad desktop app.

 Platforms Availability